 In the few weeks I have tested all has worked fine and I see little in the way of obvious weaknesses.
 Buttons are fairly resistive, the pressure control knob is not loose and other fitments solid.

 There are not lots of parts to go wrong, but electrical products can fail, particularly when near water like this is.
-However it is backed by an impressive 3 year warranty.
-When many offer just 1 year this is going above and beyond.
+However, it is backed by 2 year warranty.

 I suspect you will get good value from this unit.

 It is arguably a slightly expensive luxury, when flossing the old fashioned way is cheaper.

 However, there is a lot to be said for the convenience and the way in which you will be more encouraged to use this and I believe floss more regularly than you would otherwise.

 It is not small, it does require mains power but it has been well designed and comes with a good selection of tips that makes this work particularly well in a family environment.

 The adjustable pressure caters to different users needs and timers help prevent over flossing but also encourage better routines.

 Convenience and the comfort in flossing with the Waterpik are the biggest draws.

 The 2 year warranty is a bonus and offers a nice extra peace of mind to this investment.